What Is AGG? iShares Core U.S. Aggregate Bond ETF

 AGG is iShares Core U.S. Aggregate Bond ETF, an ETF that tracks Bloomberg US Aggregate Bond Index at a 0.03% expense ratio.
 Tracks the Bloomberg US Aggregate, the standard investment-grade bond benchmark spanning Treasuries, agency mortgage-backed, and corporate bonds.
 Functionally very similar to BND at the same 0.03% fee; the choice is iShares versus Vanguard as an ecosystem.

-AGG is issued by iShares and tracks Bloomberg US Aggregate Bond Index, so a single ticker gives you the whole basket of underlying holdings weighted by the index's methodology rather than by any active stock-picking.
+AGG is issued by iShares and tracks Bloomberg US Aggregate Bond Index, so a single ticker gives you the whole portfolio of underlying holdings weighted by the index's methodology rather than by any active stock-picking.

 AGG does not hold a basket of individual stocks.
 It gets its exposure synthetically, through derivatives such as swaps and futures rather than by owning the underlying shares, so there is no conventional top-10 equity holdings list.
 See the description above for what AGG actually tracks and how that exposure is built.